Intego Review: Quick Expert Summary

 What I like most is that Intego clearly explains what to do with the scan results so that there’s no risk of you deleting something you might need — first with an overlay instruction screen, and then with a clear “Safe to Aggressive” dial that clearly explains what will be deleted depending on the level you choose.
 Not all clean-up tools do this.
 For example, MacKeeper doesn’t give any explanation at all, or any final warning once you’ve hit Delete, meaning it’s very easy to delete things you might not want to.

 Duplicates scans your Mac for duplicate files that may be taking up unnecessary space.
-Before scanning, it allows you to choose the folders you want to scan (defaulted to your entire disk) and exclude any folders.
+Before scanning, it allows you to choose the folders you want to scan (defaulted to your entire disk) or exclude.
 This is really handy, and not something that other Mac cleaners offer.
 When I tested this feature, the scan took just 1 minute and found 150+ duplicate files stored on my Mac — I had 6 versions of the same file in some instances.

-Once again everything was clearly explained, and it was very easy to select and delete duplicate files, and free up some hard drive space.
+Once again, everything was clearly explained, and it was very easy to select and delete duplicate files, freeing up some hard drive space.
 What I like about Duplicates is that I was able to view the duplicate files on a preview screen, located at the bottom right of the interface, before proceeding to delete them.

 I didn’t feel the need to rearrange my Dock, as it was already pretty well organized.
 But it may be useful if you have a huge number of unused apps.